Kiruthigamutharasu/Car-prediction/README.md

-Below is a clean, professional, and ready-to-publish **README.md** for your GitHub repository.
-It is based entirely on your **Streamlit code**, **model workflow**, and the interface shown in the uploaded PDF and images .

----

 # Car Price Prediction Dashboard

 This project is an interactive Streamlit web application designed to predict the selling price of used cars using a trained Random Forest regression model.